 Love’s purpose is to arrive where it dies.

-Remembering that ‘happiness’ and ‘love’ are both goods but not similes, the point of love is to realize a world of happiness and bliss: the purpose of love is to sacrifice itself.
-Yet if the goal of love is happiness, ‘love’ cannot be defined from ‘happiness’, as noted at the very beginning of this work.
-Therefore, to be meaningful, ‘love’ must achieve happiness not because happiness is its goal, but as a consequence of achieving its goal.
+Remembering that “happiness” and “love” are both goods but not similes, the point of love is to realize a world of happiness and bliss: the purpose of love is to sacrifice itself.
+Yet if the goal of love is happiness, “love” cannot be defined from “happiness,” as noted at the very beginning of this work.
+Therefore, to be meaningful, “love” must achieve happiness not because happiness is its goal, but as a consequence of achieving its goal.
 Love doesn’t aim for happiness; rather, the purpose of love is to erase the need for love.
-In this sense, love seeks its death.⁶ Love hopes that bliss will result for others because of its cessation and has faith that such will be the case, but doesn’t know for sure, nor does this outcome effect its commitment to sacrifice itself.
+In this sense, love seeks death.⁶ Love hopes that bliss will result for others because of its cessation and has faith that such will be the case, but doesn’t know for sure, nor does this outcome effect its commitment to sacrifice itself.
 Uncertain, facing doubts, love still loves, and ultimately dies, humbly knowing that as long as there is love, there will be sorrow, and that all this is good, true, and beautiful.
 Love weeps.

 Since love is hard, necessitates facing the unlikable, and requires being vulnerable through forgiveness and a willingness to fail until love dies, to make life anew, love requires fearlessness.
 Only through fearlessness can love be meaningful; hence, only the fearless will be made perfect in love.⁷

-In closing, ‘I love you’, when meaningful, signifies:
+In closing, the phrase “I love you,” when most meaningful, signifies:

-²If a person comes to believe who they ‘are’ is someone who commits suicide and to which suicide is ‘good’, it would be difficult for a lover to direct that person another way (the time when that could have been done now perhaps having passed).
-This potential problem highlights the shortcomings of a model of reality lacking a sense of Objective Good with which given ‘goods’ can/should align, but that is a topic which will have to be explored in “(Im)morality” by O.G.
+²If a person comes to believe who they “are” is “someone who commits suicide” (and to which suicide is “good”), it would be difficult for a lover to direct that person another way (the time when that could have been done now perhaps having passed).
+This potential problem highlights the shortcomings of a model of reality lacking a sense of “teleological good” with which given “goods” can/should align, but that is a topic which will have to be explored in “(Im)morality” by O.G.
 Rose.

 ³There is a sense in which someone who is always likeable cannot be meaningfully loved.
-This isn’t to say the person isn’t loved, only that it cannot be said when people like this individual from when people love this individual.
-The line is always blurred.
-Consequently, it can be hard for this seemingly perfect person to ever feel authentically accepted for who he or she truly is rather than for what he or she does.
-This can result in alienation.
-Therefore, a perfect person is a contradiction, for what makes a person perfect to others is what makes the person imperfect inside.
+This isn’t to say the person isn’t loved, only that it cannot be said for sure when people “like” this individual from when people “love” this individual (the line is always blurred).
+Consequently, it can be hard for this seemingly perfect person to ever feel authentically accepted for who he or she truly “is” rather than for what he or she “does,” resulting in alienation.
+Therefore, a “perfect person” is contradictory, for what makes a person perfect to others can be what makes the person imperfect inside.

-⁵A paradox of love is that it is often accompanied by a feeling of happiness that can make someone seem perfect to us, but if that person were in fact perfect, we couldn’t meaningfully love that individual.
+⁵A paradox of love is that it is often accompanied by a feeling of happiness that can make someone seem perfect to us, but if that person were in fact perfect, we’d struggle to meaningfully love that individual.
 The person we fall in love with may always seems perfect, but the person we actually love must be fallible.
-Otherwise, our love will never achieve distinct definition.
+Otherwise, our love will never achieve distinction.

 5.11 As a person’s words achieve definition, so a person’s world achieves form.